zalenix/portaldocs/portal-sdk/templates/top-extensions-authentication.md

         The framework keeps track of token expiration.
 When the user interacts with the site in a way that results in an API call, and the token is about to expire, the framework makes the call to `DelegationToken` again to get new access tokens.
 The extension uses the PortalFx's client side `ajax` wrapper as specified in [http://aka.ms/portalfx/servicesecuritytokens](http://aka.ms/portalfx/servicesecuritytokens).

+The Portal signs the user into the last-used directory, the home directory for AAD accounts, or the first directory it gets from ARM for MSA accounts.
+It also loads the Startboard and all extensions.

 Navigating to a new extension repeats this process, beginning at triggering the loading of the extension.
 If the user revisits an extension, a client side in-memory token cache is used instead of  making another request to the Portal `DelegationToken` controller endpoint.
 This cache is lost on page refresh.

-1. The Portal gets a list of directories that the user can  access from ARM.
-1. The Portal gets a list of subscriptions that the user can access from ARM.
-1. The Portal signs the user into the last-used directory, the home directory for AAD accounts, or the first directory it gets from ARM for MSA accounts.
-1. Finally, the Portal loads the Startboard and all extensions.

 **NOTE**: Cookies are not used for authentication.